How To Code Sign Windows Kernel Drivers using EV?

 InjectAll\x86\Drv32.pdb

 Now you have all the files required to create a .CAB package.
-But before moving to the signing process, it’s essential to verify the file content.
+But before moving to the signing process, verifying the file content is essential.
 For the verification purpose, utilize a built-in tool – InfVerif, and run the below command in the command prompt:

 path-to\InfVerif.exe /v path-to\FileName.inf